Digital Printing (CMYK COLOUR OR BLACK)

 a wider range of thicker cards & paper!

-Cards can cost as little as R10 per piece when ordering in bulk.
+Cards can cost as little as R15 per piece when ordering in bulk.

-You can upgrade with a great variety of specialist papers that we offer.
-See photos below of our paper range.
+You can upgrade with a great variety of specialist paper types

 Digital White Printing (SPOT/UV PRINTING)